At Arkansas Physical Health and Rehab we offer state of the art Acupuncture treatment.

 How is it performed?

 The human body’s energy flow courses over twelve meridians or channels that are normally well balanced.
 If a disruption of energy flow exists, it can alter the entire system, producing pain or symptoms in the body.
 Correction of the balance corrects the problem.
+The doctors start with an acupuncture examination designed to analyze the energetic status of the acupuncture meridians.

 This is Acupuncture’s goal: to restore normalcy to the body’s energy balance by utilizing a combination of Acupoints located on the twelve meridians.
 This is accomplished by a variety of means, the needle is just one.